 If you're currently configuring your applications like this, don't worry, you're not alone!
-Most developers eventually realize that hard-coding credentials isn't the way to go, but aren't sure what else to do.
+Most developers eventually realize that hard-coding credentials isn't the way to go, and begin looking for a more secure alternative in the form of a secrets manager.

 Environment variables are considered the best way to configure applications, with the main benefits being: